 For information about the limits of ECS resources, see Limits and View and increase instance quotas.

 Before you apply for Internet Content Provider (ICP) filings for websites that are deployed on your ECS instances, make sure that the instances meet ICP filing requirements.
 You can apply for only a limited number of ICP filing service identification numbers for each ECS instance.
-For more information, see Check the instance for ICP filing and access information.
+For more information, see Check the instance for ICP filing.

 Create and manage ECS instances